-Peyto Lake is a popular Canadian hotspot thanks to easy accessibility by car, easy access to elevated view, countless Instagram pictures and overall popularity of Banff National Park.
+Peyto Lake is a popular Canadian hotspot thanks to accessibility by car, easy access to elevated view, countless Instagram pictures and overall popularity of Banff National Park.
 We’re answering the most common questions about Peyto Lake.

 Why is Peyto Lake so blue?

-Many lakes in the world have similar and maybe even better hues of aquamarine colour, for example, Laguna 69 in Peru, plenty of Chilean or Patagonian lakes.
-Another example is McArthur Lake in Yoho National Park which has indigo colour but to get there you have to hike a couple of hours.
-The biggest amount of aquamarine water flow we’ve seen is Baker River in Chile.
+Many lakes around the world have similar and maybe even more breathtaking hues of aquamarine colour, for example, Laguna 69 in Peru and plenty of Chilean or Patagonian lakes.
+Another example is McArthur Lake in Yoho National Park, which has indigo colour, but to get there, you have to hike a couple of hours.
+The most significant amount of aquamarine water flow we’ve seen is the Baker River in Chile.

 Peyto Lake parking lot